-- (1) 1The application for admission to the Master's examination process and any oral exam which may be required at the end of the Master's degree studies, any oral exam on the contents of the Master's thesis and/or any final colloquium which may be required as part of the thesis process must be submitted to the examination board in writing.
+(1) 1The application for admission (Meldung) to the Master's examination and any oral exam which may be required at the end of the Master's degree studies, oral exam on the contents of the Master's thesis and/or any final colloquium which may be required as part of the thesis process must be submitted to the examination board in writing.
 2This application must include details of the relevant study program and the candidate's suggested examiner where appropriate.
-3The application must be accompanied by: - 1. the student's Studienbuch or equivalent academic records, and - 2. documentation that the requirements set out in § 15 (1-2) have been met, as well as - 3. a declaration on whether the candidate has ever lost the right to take an exam in a Master's program or equivalent program under § 11 (2) at an institution of higher education or has ever failed, with no option to repeat, a piece of module-specific assessment required by the exam regulations or a Master's or final examination or in a comparable degree program under § 11 (2) at an institution of higher education and whether he/she is currently involved in an examination process in the same or under § 11 (2) equivalent degree program.
-4Failed attempts at other state-administered institutions of higher education in Germany will be taken into account. - (2) If the candidate cannot provide documentation as required under (1) in the manner stipulated, the examination board can in individual cases allow evidence to be shown in some other way. - (3) The board of examiners will decide on admission. - (4) 1The candidate is considered admitted if his/her application is not rejected within two weeks.
+3The application must be accompanied by:

+- 1. the student's Studienbuch or equivalent academic records, - 2. documentation that the requirements set out in § 15 nos.
+1-2 have been met, - 3. a declaration on whether the candidate has ever lost the right to take an exam in a Master's program or equivalent program under § 11 (2) at an institution of higher education or has ever failed, with no option to re-sit, a piece of module-specific assessment required by the exam regulations or a Master's or final examination in the relevant subject or in a comparable degree program under § 11 (2) at an institution of higher education and whether he/she is currently involved in an examination process in the same or under § 11 (2) equivalent degree program.

+(2) If the candidate cannot provide documentation as required under (1) in the manner stipulated, the examination board can in individual cases allow evidence to be shown in some other way.

+(3) The board of examiners will decide on admission.

+(4) 1The candidate is considered admitted if his/her application is not rejected within two weeks.
 2The application must be rejected if the requirements for admission have not been met.
-3Admission may also be denied if the student in the relevant Master's program or in a comparable degree course under § 11(2) is involved in a current examination process.
+3Admission may also be denied if the student in the relevant subject of the Master's program or in a comparable degree course under § 11(2) is involved in a current examination process.
 4No other reasons for denial are permitted.
 5Reasons for rejecting an application must be given in writing.